Executions page

 Click any execution in the list to open a visual representation of the flow.
 A red number displays on any step that has had errors indicating the number of errors that occurred at that step.

-Click any step to view detailed logs for that step or to choose actions such as retry.
+Click any step to view detailed logs for that step or to choose actions such as Retry.